Digital Games Theory and Design MA

 Overseas students can opt to pay in two instalments: 60% on enrolment, and 40% in January for students who commence their course in September (or the remaining 40% in March for selected courses that start in January).

-- Other subjects and qualifications with relevant games industry experience will be assessed on an individual basis.
+- Other subjects and qualifications with relevant games industry experience will be assessed on an individual basis by the Admissions Tutor.

 - Applicants may be invited to an interview.